GLOBAL MARKETS-Dollar stirs from slumber as yield gap yawns

 Germany's 10-year yields hit their lowest in seven weeks at 0.18 percent.
 That in turn widened the yield gap to U.S. Treasuries, which act as the world's benchmark borrowing rate, to a record high of 237 basis points.

-Oil has surged more than 50 percent this year despite plunging to a 12-year low in January.
-Brent was at $56.50 a barrel and U.S. crude at $54.25 after an overnight gain of 1.7 percent.
+It has surged over 50 percent this year despite plunging to a 12-year low in January.
+Brent was at $56.50 a barrel and U.S. crude at $54.25 after an overnight surge of 1.7 percent.

-In a sign that the world's major oil producers may abide by their output agreement, Iraqi Oil Minister Jabar Ali al-Luaibi said on Wednesday his country, which has seen fast production growth in the past two years, would cut supply by between 200,000 and 210,000 barrels per day from January.
+In a sign that the world's oil major producers may abide by their output agreement, OPEC member Venezuela said it will cut 95,000 bpd of oil production in the New Year.

-Gazprom Neft also said it planned to boost oil output by less than it had intended before Russia joined the deal to cut supply.
+Gazprom Neft said it planned to boost oil output by less than it had intended before Russia, one of the non-OPEC member countries, joined the deal to cut supply.

-Helped by the broadly robust tone to stock and commodity markets, the Australian dollar firmed.
+Helped by the broadly robust tone to stock and commodity markets. the Australian and New Zealand dollars both firmed.

-Australian stocks gained 1 percent.
+Australian stocks rode the rise to gain 1 percent.
 Indonesian shares added 1.9 percent, while Japan's Nikkei rose 0.1 percent.

-Data from Morgan Stanley showed EM equity funds logged weekly outflows of $3.35 billion, the second largest of the year, while EM bond funds saw outflows of $800 million, which made it seven straight weeks of outflows.
+Data from Morgan Stanley showed EM equity funds suffered weekly outflows of $3.35 billion, the second largest of the year, while EM bond funds saw outflows of $800 million which made it seven straight weeks of outflows running.

-It said the cumulative drop in equity funds over the last eight weeks totalled $11.1 billion.
+It said the cumulative drop over the last eight weeks totalled $11.1 billion.

-Gold dipped though firmer oil prices and the upbeat U.S. data continued to support the wider commodity market.
-Copper on the London Metal Exchange was up 1 percent at $5,513 a tonne as trading resumed after the Christmas holidays.
+Firmer oil prices and the upbeat U.S. data continued to support the wider commodity market.
+Copper on the London Metal Exchange was up 1 percent at $5,513 per tonne as trading resumed after the Christmas holidays.

 Iron ore on the Dalian Commodity Exchange extended gains after breaking a nine-day slump the previous day.

-$1 = 6.9541 Chinese yuan Reporting by Marc Jones; Editing by John Stonestreet and Dale Hudson
+$1 = 6.9541 Chinese yuan Reporting by Marc Jones; editing by John Stonestreet